nealmick/site/README.md

 # This is the repo for my personal website nealmick.com

-The site is built using the Django library and includes several personal projects such as a rubiks cube solver, a chess engine, and prediction neural network for NBA games, aswell as an about page.
+The site is built using the Django library and includes several personal projects such as a rubiks cube solver, a chess engine, and an about page.

 #### There are several django apps: